-GW plc's town centre retail premises and stock are destroyed in a fire.
-The stock consists of children's clothes, some of which are last season's.
+GW Ltd's town centre retail premise and its stock are destroyed in a fire.
+The stock consisted of clothing, some of which was out of season

-GW plc submits claims for the destroyed building and stock, as well as business interruption.
-The buildings are insured for £300,000 on a reinstatement basis and the stock for £50,000.
-After investigation, the insurer establishes that the reinstatement value of the buildings is £500,000 and the stock is valued at £60,000.
+GW Ltd submits a claim for the destroyed building and stock, as well as the interruption to its business.

+The building is insured for £300,000 on a reinstatement basis and the stock for £50,000.
+After investigation, SRI plc establishes that the reinstatement value of the building is £500,000 and the stock is valued at £60,000.

-- (a) Explain, showing all your workings, how SRI plc would calculate the buildings and stock claims with reference to relevant policy terms.
-(10) - (b) Explain the actions that could be taken to mitigate the business interruption claim.
+- (a) Explain, showing all your workings, how SRI plc would calculate the buildings and stock claims, with reference to relevant policy terms.
+(10) - (b) Discuss the actions that could be taken to mitigate GW Ltd's business interruption claim.
 (10)

-(a) Underinsurance

-The insurer is likely to have an underinsurance clause (CII study text, M85 Claims Practice, 2016, P6/13) within the policy.
+(a) SRI plc is likely to have an underinsurance clause within its commercial property policy.

-The underinsurance clause used to deal with this matter is called the 'average clause'.
-An average clause provides that where the sum insured is less than the value at risk, the insured will be considered as their own insurer for the uninsured part of the risk and the claim payment for any loss will be scaled down proportionately (CII study text, M85 Claims Practice, 2016, P7/9-7/10).
+The underinsurance clause applicable will be the 'average clause'.
+An average clause provides that where the sum insured is less than the value at risk, the insured will be considered as its own insurer for the uninsured part of the risk and the claim payment for any loss will be scaled down proportionately (CII study text, M85 Claims practice, 2022).